bingzhezhang/bingzhezhang.github.io/_posts/2026-04-22-raspberry-pi-camera.md

   - Camera
 ---

-I recently converted a Raspberry Pi 4B with an camera module into a wireless network camera that I can view from my phone.
+I recently turned a Raspberry Pi 4B with an camera module into a wireless network camera that I can monitor from my phone.
 The goal was simple:

 * Boot automatically
 * Connect to Wi-Fi